psteinb/performance-by-example/index.md

 >
 > Learners are expected to be literate C++ programmers both in terms of syntax and the standard library (STL).
 That means, they are expected to be able to write a function and call it, use STL containers and algorithms.
 They are expected to be able to write simple classes with and without inheritance.
 This material relies on the fact that learners can compile (possibly link) simple programs on the command line, possibly linking in dynamically loaded or shared libraries.

+The material below is composed with a self-study learner in mind.
+To get started download the code from the resources below and hack a long!

 ## Topics

 1. [Computers and Coffee Machines](01-computers.html)